sunpy/sunpy/docs/index.rst

         :material-outlined:`accessibility_new;8em;sd-text-secondary`

-        **New users start here!** Walkthrough on how to install sunpy and use the key features of the package.
+        **New users start here!**
+        Walkthrough on how to install sunpy and use the key features of the package.

     .. grid-item-card:: How-to Guides
-        :link: how_to_guide
+        :link: sunpy-how-to-index
         :link-type: ref
         :text-align: center